Follow TV Tropes

 • Although Jimmy had malicious reasons for tipping off the insurance company, the insurance company has reason to be concerned that Chuck's mental condition creates a serious risk of a costly malpractice suit.
 HHM is lucky that Mesa Verde has not taken them to court over the Rosella Drive fiasco.

 • Howard is genuinely concerned that Chuck continuing to practice law could cause massive problems for the firm.
 When they thought it was a physical condition, they could spin it that Chuck was disabled but still a brilliant lawyer.
-Since the Bar hearing transcripts have made it a public record that Chuck's illness is a psychological condition, there is no good way of spinning the fact that one of their top lawyers is mentally ill, and his ability to provide competent legal counsel to his clients is questionable at best.
+Since the Bar hearing transcripts have made it a public record that Chuck's illness is a psychological condition, there is no way to put a positive spin on the fact that one of their top lawyers is mentally ill, and his ability to provide competent legal counsel to his clients is questionable at best.
 Chuck retiring to a teaching position would be in the firm's best interest.

 • Chuck sees Howard's distrust of him as a betrayal.
 However, we've seen him being quite erratic at times, and his self-centered, belligerent — and at times, irrational — attitude, gives Howard plenty of reason not to trust Chuck's judgement.

 • Chuck is rightly hurt by Howard forcing him to retire and is fully within his legal rights to try to get his share of the firm's assets as severance.
-However, his skipping over several steps that could have prevented this, like simply threatening to sue, does nothing more than validate Howard's doubt in Chuck's decision-making.
+However, his skipping over several steps that could have prevented this, like simply threatening to sue, only serves to further validate Howard's doubt in Chuck's decision-making.

 • HHM's refusal to let Kim take the Mesa Verde account when she left the firm was motivated by greed, but Chuck also made a valid point that a bank really needs a large firm to handle its legal business.
 Kim tries to do it all on her own and burns herself out when she takes on a second client.

 • Kicked Upstairs: Attempted.
-On seeing Chuck's combative attitude to the insurers, Howard suggests he start teaching law and take the position of partner emeritus.
+On seeing Chuck's combative attitude with the insurers, Howard suggests he start teaching law and take the position of partner emeritus.

 • Kick the Dog: